alandenison/portfolio/README.md

 ## Support and contact details

-If you have any quesitons please email me at alan79td@gmail.com
+If you have any questions please email me at alan79td@gmail.com

 ## Technologies Used